-University Human Resources and the department/unit head will maintain records of all disciplinary action, remedies, and grievances workplace modifications and other administrative changes and remedies related to a complaint and any Alternative Resolution agreements.
+The Office of the Senior Vice President and Provost, the department/unit head and/or Office of the Dean will maintain records of all disciplinary action, remedies, and grievances related to a complaint and any Alternative Resolution agreements.

 XI.
 POST-RESOLUTION FOLLOW-UP